-- Caching operation results and providing links to them (implying that if the client needs to reread the operation result or share it with another client, it might use the task identifier to do so) - Ensuring operation idempotency (through introducing the task confirmation step we will actually get the draft-commit system as discussed in the "Describing Final Interfaces" chapter) - Naturally improving resilience to peak loads on the service as the new tasks will be queuing up (possibly prioritized) - Organizing interaction in the cases of very long-lasting operations that require more time than typical timeouts (which are tens of seconds in the case of network calls) or can take unpredictable time.
+- Caching operation results and providing links to them (implying that if the client needs to reread the operation result or share it with another client, it might use the task identifier to do so) - Ensuring operation idempotency (through introducing the task confirmation step we will actually get the draft-commit system as discussed in the "Describing Final Interfaces" chapter) - Naturally improving resilience to peak loads on the service as the new tasks will be queuing up (possibly prioritized) in fact implementing the "token bucket" technique - Organizing interaction in the cases of very long-lasting operations that require more time than typical timeouts (which are tens of seconds in the case of network calls) or can take unpredictable time.

 Also, asynchronous communication is more robust from a future API development point of view: request handling procedures might evolve towards prolonging and extending the asynchronous execution pipelines whereas synchronous handlers must retain reasonable execution times which puts certain restrictions on possible internal architecture.
-One might refer to the definitive work by Adam Bellemare on advantages of event-driven architectures.1